nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   itself.
   * Pros: Will use less memory (e.g. for `delete`, just save the anime being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

+### \[Proposed\] Clear Feature

+#### Proposed Implementation

+The proposed clear mechanism is facilitated by 3 `Command`s, namely `ClearCommand`, `AbortClearCommand` and `ConfirmClearCommand`.
+This results in a confirmation message to be displayed to the user when the user executes `clear`, after which it can either be confirmed (by entering `clear` again) or aborted (by entering any other input).

+The last command executed by the user is stored internally as a `Command` in `LogicManager`.
+`LogicManager` makes use of the method `Command::requiresConfirmation` to check whether the last command requires a user confirmation.
+If this is the case, the `Parser` parses the next user input as a confirmation message instead.

+{To be added later}

+#### Design considerations:

+**Aspect: Determining valid confirmation input messages:**

+* **Alternative 1 (current choice):** User enters `clear` again to actually clear displayed animes; else to abort.
+    * Pros: The least ambiguous; message reflects what is to be done.
+Only two scenarios (user input is `clear` vs user input is not `clear`) to handle.
+    * Cons: Entering regular commands such as `list` will abort the `clear` command instead of executing as per normal.

+* **Alternative 2:** User enters `y` to actually clear displayed animes and `n` to abort; otherwise the input is deemed invalid and an exception is thrown.
+    * Pros: These are common CLI confirmation formats that the user may be familiar with.
+    * Cons: Entering `clear` again will simply result in an exception thrown, which may add to the confusion.
+In addition, if the input is invalid, the `clear` command is aborted anyway, making having invalid inputs redundant.

 ### \[Proposed\] Find Feature